Terms of Reference - Environment & and Estate Committee

 5. To explore the feasibility of Estate’s Management related projects, including financial cost, staff requirement, equipment requirements.

 7. To consider the environmental impact of all projects and planning applications pertaining to the Committee, explore ways to improve the environment and improve biodiversity, and create an environment impact statement for all projects.
+To include - transitioning to pollinator-friendly mowing regimes, preventing pesticide use and installing bird and bat boxes on Council buildings and trees.

-Areas of Responsibility – Planning
+Planning - Areas of Responsibility

-4. To manage any planning applications relating to Council owned property or land.
+- To manage any planning applications relating to Council owned property or land.

 Membership